Bone Density Test: Key Insights and Guidelines

 Bone Density Test: Everything You Need to Know

-Bone health often flies under the radar—until a fracture or a doctor’s warning brings it front-and-center.
-This matters because your skeleton is living tissue that changes throughout life, and those changes are measurable.
+Bone health often flies under the radar—until a fracture or a doctor's warning brings it front-and-center.
+Often called a "silent disease," bone loss progresses without noticeable symptoms until a fracture occurs—which is precisely why early testing matters.
+Your skeleton is living tissue that changes throughout life, and those changes are measurable.

 A bone-density test—also called a bone-mineral density (BMD) test—measures those changes with precision.
 Leading health authorities, including the Bone Health & Osteoporosis Foundation, recognize DXA bone-density testing as an established standard for assessing fracture risk and diagnosing low bone mass.